 When should my child start getting their teeth cleaned?

 The American Academy of Pediatric Dentistry recommends you take your children to the pediatric dentist by their first birthday or when their first tooth erupts.
 Since there are so few teeth, these appointments will be more of a dental examination to make sure things are developing correctly.
 By the age of 2, most baby teeth have probably grown in.
-That’s when dental cleaning will become more of a focus at the pediatric dentistry appointments.
+That’s when dental cleaning will become more of a focus at pediatric dentistry appointments.

-Even though your baby won’t necessarily need very much dental cleaning before the age of 2, it’s still important to see the pediatric dentist.
+Even though your baby won’t necessarily need very much dental cleaning before the age of 2, it’s still important to see a pediatric dentist.
 The doctor needs to go over the parents’ and families’ medical histories.
 You can also expect to go over infant oral hygiene (yes, they need it, too!) and nutritional counseling.

 What happens at a pediatric dental cleaning?

 At Epic Dentistry for Kids we want our young patients to feel safe and comfortable.
 For years we’ve take the extra effort to explain the dental cleaning procedure before we operate to children and families in Aurora and Denver.
 The unfamiliar dental equipment can be daunting to children, so our pediatric dentists will explain what each tool does and even let your child touch them!
 If you want to prep your child for the cleaning earlier, here’s what they can expect:

 - Dental exam: Your child is most likely already familiar with a dental exam if they have been visiting the dentist since their first birthday.
 The pediatric dentist will conduct a visual examination of the oral cavity and take x-rays to check for impacted teeth, cavities, gum disease, etc.